Dear seniors,

 Greetings Robin,

-Many times we tend (mark the word "we", as it includes me) to take comments of colleagues personally.
-I have been trained by my senior colleague to distance myself in a tough situation wherein my actions were ridiculed by fellow colleagues.
-He used to guide me whenever I erred and told me to investigate as to whether there was really any flaw that eluded my attention while performing that action.
-If in my opinion there was no flaw, he guided me to ignore it and not react to such comments.
+Many times we tend to take comments of colleagues personally.
+I have been trained by my senior colleague to distance myself in tough situations wherein my actions were ridiculed by fellow colleagues.
+He used to guide me whenever I erred and told me to investigate whether there was really any flaw that eluded my attention while performing that action.
+If, in my opinion, there was no flaw, he guided me to ignore it and not react to such comments.

 He also taught me not to carry the stigma against that colleague in future conversations with him.
-He narrated a small story which everyone know.
+He narrated a small story that everyone knows.
 A sage was crossing a river with his disciples and came across a lady who was timid to cross the river.
-The sage offered to carry the lady on his shoulders and cross the river to which she agreed.
+The sage offered to carry the lady on his shoulders and cross the river, to which she agreed.
 The disciple was disturbed by the action of the sage.
-Sensing his uneasiness the sage sought the reasons for his discomfort to which the disciple asked as to how he carried a lady on his shoulders being a sage.
-To this the sage replied that he forgot about it the moment she alighted from his shoulder on the river bank and the disciple was still carrying the thought in his mind.
+Sensing his uneasiness, the sage sought the reasons for his discomfort, to which the disciple asked how he, being a sage, carried a lady on his shoulders.
+The sage replied that he forgot about it the moment she alighted from his shoulder on the river bank, while the disciple was still carrying the thought in his mind.
 The disciple was humbled by the reply.
 Every time I come across such situations, I still remember him and try to control myself and then explain the situation to colleagues who have reacted differently.

 Many times we find colleagues taunting us before fellow colleagues to show that they are one up.
-But in private they will be good friends.
-In my opinion you are in such a situation.
+But in private, they will be good friends.
+In my opinion, you are in such a situation.
 Please don't hesitate, join back at once and sort out the matter with your colleague to whom you were harsh.
-I am sure he will realize his folly and will not repeat such actions in future.
+I am sure he will realize his folly and will not repeat such actions in the future.

 Regards